python-trio/trio-amqp/docs/examples/publish_subscribe.rst

 Consumer
 --------

-The consumer create a temporary queue and binds it to the exchange.
+The consumer creates a temporary queue and binds it to the exchange.

  .. code-block:: python